Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: Introduction

 \subsection{Contents}

 We review the three existing metric depth functions in Section~\ref{sec:review}.
 In Section \ref{sec:new_depth}, we introduce the proposed new metric depth function and develop its theoretical properties.
 In Section \ref{sec:simu}, we evaluate and compare it with three other depth functions, using two simulation scenarios.
-In Section \ref{sec:real_data}, we further test our metric depth function on a real dataset, relying on computational techniques to conduct statistical inference.
-Finally, future recommendations and conclusions are compiled in Section \ref{sec:discussion}.
+In Section \ref{sec:real_data}, we further test our metric depth function on a real dataset, using permutation and rank tests to obtain inferential results.
+Finally, future recommendations are compiled in Section \ref{sec:discussion}.